-Been around debate for 14 years I'm fine with speed as long as you're clear.
+Been around debate for 15 years I'm fine with speed as long as you're clear.
 I'll say clearer or slower a few times as needed.

-I haven't judged policy regularly in about 4 years so my knowledge on the current topic lit and common off case positions is pretty low.
+I haven't judged policy regularly in about 5-6 years so my knowledge on the current k lit and common off case positions is pretty low.
 Aff's should be topical even if they don't have explicit plan texts if you can tell my why your addressing the topic you're probably ok.
 I default to being a policy maker but I'll vote on pretty much everything as long as it's a reasonably topical aff or the neg arguments have explicit links and are logical and understandable.
 If you actually weigh impacts I'll probably vote for you.

 Garrett Shum Paradigm